Lt. Col. Steve Pipes

 Falcons and Black Knights play Saturday, Nov.
 3, in West Point, NY.

-Major Steve Pipes enters his first season at the Air Force Academy and serves as the junior varsity head coach and varsity assistant.
+Lt.
+Col. Steve Pipes enters his third season at the Air Force Academy and serves as the junior varsity head coach and varsity assistant.
 He supports the defensive line in his work with the varsity team and is involved in the defensive line game planning and execution and preparing the scout defense and special teams each week.
 He also supports the program as the team's liaison for player academic and military affairs.

 Pipes is a 1998 graduate of the Academy, where he earned his bachelor's degree in social science.
 He was also a three-year letterman in football as a defensive back and led the team in interceptions in 1996.
 An all-WAC honorable mention, he was on teams that won three Commander-in Chief's Trophies, one of the Academy's three WAC championships, and helped lead the 1997 team to a 10-win season.